 Known by the abbreviation “CAP,” the Canadian Action Party began in 1997 as a small minority party with the goal of influencing policy debates at the national level.
 As is the case in so many systems, the volition of a few major parties can cause the spotlight of debate to shine brightest on a few key issues, while often ignoring or marginalizing others.
 Paul T. Hellyer founded the CAP to bring attention and focus on the important issues of Canadian sovereignty, civil / human rights, environmental issues, and monetary reform.
 More information on Canadian financial products can be found on Creditwalk.ca for credit cards and at Bad-Credit-Loans.ca for consumers with subprime and overextended debt situations.
+For Australians there are some basic but reliable resources to be read here.
 It may seem like a hodge-podge of issues to anchor a political movement, but at the time of the CAP’s formation, Hellyer did not feel that appropriate action was being taken by existing political institutions in those areas.

 When it came to knowing the direction and stance of the major parties on the issues, Hellyer could not have been in a better position in the 1990s.
 A member of the Liberal Party of Canada prior to founding the CAP, Hellyer served as a minister of defense in the cabinet of Lester Pearson in the late 60s.
 After his time as defense minister, Hellyer attempted to take some control over the ebb and flow of the Liberal party’s positions, but was defeated in an election for the party leadership in 1968.
 Almost a decade later, Hellyer would suffer a similar defeat when attempting to secure a position in the leadership of the then recently formed Progressive Conservative Party.